sziahaider/ExcelFilterAndImportExcel/README.md

 # ExcelFilterAndImportExcel
-Fiters the results from excel
+Fiters the results from excel,
-Import Excel to database
+Import Excel to database,
-Export Excel from Database
+Export Excel from Database,